Shippable/docs/sources/platform/workflow/config.md

 	* `post_ci` -- includes commands that are not really a part of your core CI workflow but should be run after CI finishes.
 A good example is pushing artifacts to S3 or a Docker registry.
 [Read more](/ci/build-and-test/).
 	* `on_success` -- includes commands you want to execute only if your CI workflow passes, i.e. the ci section exits with 0.
 [Read more](/ci/build-and-test/).
 	* `on_failure` -- includes commands you want to execute only if your CI workflow fails, i.e. the ci section does not exit with 0.
 [Read more](/ci/build-and-test/).
+  * `always ` -- includes commands you want to execute irrespective of CI workflow passes or fails.
+[Read more](/ci/build-and-test/).
 	* `cache` -- Boolean value, used to turn on caching.
 If set to true, the build directory SHIPPABLE_BUILD_DIR is cached.
 To cache specific folders, you can use the tag cache_dir_list.
 [Read more](/ci/caching/).
 	* `cache_dir_list` -- Used to specify a list of folders that you want to cache between builds.
 [Read more](/ci/caching/).